Taiwan's pangolins suffer surge in feral dog attacks

 Although their scales are made of keratin -- the substance that makes up our fingernails and hair -- there is huge demand for them among Chinese consumers because of the unproven belief that they help lactation in breastfeeding mothers.

-That demand has decimated pangolin populations across Asia and Africa despite a global ban and funded a lucrative international black market trade.#photo1
+That demand has decimated pangolin populations across Asia and Africa despite a global ban and funded a lucrative international black market trade.

-All eight species of pangolins on both continents are listed as endangered or critically endangered.
+All eight species of pangolins on both continents are listed as endangered or critically endangered.#photo2

 Taiwan has been a comparative conservation success story, transforming itself from a place where pangolins went from near-extinct to protected and thriving.